 He quickly made his mark and established a decade-long rivalry with Barcelona’s Lionel Messi.
-The pair competed for all major honours and reached new dazzling heights together.
+The pair competed for all major honors and reached new dazzling heights together.

 The sky was the limit as Ronaldo elevated himself to legendary status and gained notoriety for his displays.

 Cristiano reinvented his game in Spain and became the formidable goal threat everyone knows today.
-He dropped into a deeper forward role as his career progressed and changed his training programme.
+He dropped into a deeper forward role as his career progressed and changed his training program.

 It enabled him to become leaner and lighter upon entering his thirties in 2015.
 With less strain on his body, Ronaldo became more alert and quicker in the six-yard box.

 “When you play with Ronaldo on your team, you are already 1-0 up,” said Zinedine Zidane.